ArdakHere/Sentiment-Analysis-Data-Pipeline-ETL/README.md

 Data Engineering/Analytics pet-project, Data pipeline for ingestion of web-scraped data from news websites, processing it with Python sentiment libraries, loading it to PostgreSQL for future visualization with Python script.
 Orchestrated with Python.
-Super is used for Visualization
+Apache Superset is used for Visualization

 Resources